niblunc/NIBL/TheBrainPipeline/Brain_Imaging_Data_Structure/.ipynb_checkpoints/README-checkpoint.md

 The scripts are found here [Heudiconv_DryPass](https://github.com/niblunc/NIBL/tree/master/TheBrainPipeline/Brain_Imaging_Data_Structure/Heudiconv_Drypass) but you can also find them already on RENCI, no modification is needed, just follow the workflow below.
 The two step process:
 I. Run the `get_dicominfo.py` script, this requires 3 inputs:
-    * The input directory that holds the subjects (right now the script runs on all found subjects, will be modified to select desired subjects only)
+    - The input directory that holds the subjects (right now the script runs on all found subjects, will be modified to select desired subjects only)
-    B. The output directory (where you want the hidden .heudiconv folder to be held)
+-   The output directory (where you want the hidden .heudiconv folder to be held)
-    C. The dicom extension to be found, either IMA or dcm (will be modified to automatically find)
+-   The dicom extension to be found, either IMA or dcm (will be modified to automatically find)
 II.
 Run the `read_tsv.py` script, requires 2 inputs:
     A. The input directory, which is the same as the output directory given above.
     B. The subject you'd like to view